Photosynthesis for Kids – Definition and How It Works

 - It affects almost all life forms on our planet in direct or indirect ways.

-- Sometimes plants store glucose during the process of photosynthesis that lends sweetness to roots and fruits such as carrots, strawberries, apples, etc.
+- Sometimes plants store glucose during the process of photosynthesis, which lends sweetness to roots and fruits such as carrots, strawberries, apples, etc.

 What Three Things Do Plants Need to Live?